apifortress/Bloodhound/doc/00_introduction.md

-# AFtheM
+# Bloodhound

-AFtheM is an HTTP API Microgateway that acts are a reverse proxy.
+Bloodhound is an HTTP API Microgateway that acts are a reverse proxy.

 The pillars of the project are: